Keeping the Club in Front During the Swing (WEB 9)

 This video shows the impact of matching the trigger finger with an overlapping grip vs a trigger finger with an interlocking grip.
 This is a must view video.
 This is one of the first things you should be checking in your students at each lesson.

 Let's disrupt your Core.
-Simply Grip a club shaft, hold it parallel to the ground and do the Express Exercise in any Stance Width.
-Make sure your hands are touching.
-Bend forward using isometric pressure pushing your shoulders toward your sternum and then bend back using isometric pressure to push your shoulder blades together.
-When you do this one time in any Stance Width, you will note that your hands don't hang the same at your side and one hip is higher and one shoulder is lower, no matter what stance width you use.
+Simply Grip a club shaft with your hands not touching, a split hand grip.
+Now do the Wright Balance® Express Exercise in any Stance Width.
+Make sure your hands are NOT touching.
+When you do the Wright Balance® Express with your hands separated and in any Stance Width, you will note that your hands don't hang the same at your side and one hip is higher and one shoulder is lower, no matter what stance width you use.

 Now, let's test the "Trigger Finger" combined with the Wright BOM.
 Let's take a look at the predictable outcome with and without a "Trigger Finger" applied correctly and incorrectly.